 Disable Host OS NICs for TNSR¶

 In order for TNSR to control network interfaces they must be disabled in the host OS.
 In most cases this is not necessary as network interfaces not configured during the installation process will be automatically disabled by the installer.
 For a fresh installation of TNSR, skip ahead to Setup NICs in Dataplane.
-This section remains to explain how to change interfaces added after initial installation, or for installations which do not contain whitelisted network interfaces.
+This section remains to explain how to change interfaces added after initial installation.

 To change an interface from being usable by TNSR to back under host OS control, see Remove TNSR NIC for Host Use.